 The scoring system is based on the fetal developmental changes that occur within the uterus.
 The neurological criteria primarily focus on muscle tone, while the physical criteria are based on anatomical changes.
 Neonates (those younger than 37 weeks) typically exhibit physiological hypotonia, and this muscle tone gradually increases as the fetus continues to develop in the womb.
-Consequently, a more premature infant would exhibit lower muscle tone [10].
+Consequently, a more premature infant would exhibit lower muscle tone [7].

 Both the physical and neuromuscular criteria encompass a total of six parameters each.
 The physical criteria involve evaluating the skin, eyes/ears, presence of lanugo, genitalia, the plantar surface of the feet, and breast development, while the neuromuscular criteria involve assessing the baby’s posture, square window, scarf sign, popliteal angle, arm recoil, and heel-to-ear maneuver.
-Each of these criteria is assigned an individual score within the range of -1 to 5.
-All of these parameters’ total is then compared to a reference chart that provides the corresponding gestational age based on the Modified Ballard Score.
+Each of these criteria is assigned an individual score within the range of 1 to 5.
+All of these parameters’ total is then compared with a reference chart that provides the corresponding gestational age based on the Modified Ballard Score.
 Modified Ballard scoring is most accurate when conducted within the first 12 to 20 hours of a neonate’s life.
 However, several studies suggest that it can still be reasonably accurate for up to seven days after birth, but not beyond that period.
 Therefore, when assessing the gestational age of a neonate who is presented to us after their first week of life, utilizing the Modified Ballard score may not yield accurate results.
 The scoring system assigns values to six physical criteria and six neuromuscular criteria that indicate maturity.
-These criteria are rated on a scale from -1 to 5.
+These criteria are rated on a scale from 1 to 5.
 The individual scores are summed to determine the neonate’s estimated gestational age, which can fall within a range from -10 to 50.
-Lower scores are associated with premature babies, while higher scores are linked to babies born later in their gestational period [3–5].
+Lower scores are associated with premature babies, while higher scores are linked to babies born later in their gestational period [8–10].

 The template for a Ballard examination is frequently not incorporated into electronic health records and is consequently not being performed as frequently and systematically at our institutions.
-Staff nurses and nursing students have less familiarity with the components of a Ballard examination and are less likely to be able to systematically assess gestational age with the New Ballards ScoreIt is important to know gestational age in order to identify high-risk babies [11–13].
+Staff nurses and nursing students have less familiarity with the components of a Ballard examination and are less likely to be able to systematically assess gestational age with the New Ballards Score.
+It is important to know the gestational age in order to identify high-risk babies [11–13].

 Health assessment skills are among the most crucial competencies that nurses need.
 More accurate assessments lead to better outcomes and an enhancement in the quality of patient care.